 A conversation last week with Linda from Daley Progress got me to thinking about scheduling social media for business.
 In a nutshell we were talking about not over-using the scheduling features available to us and I used the phrase “responsible scheduling”.
 Is it just me, or do you read that title in the Queen’s voice?
 (If you’re Canadian, you’ve likely seen the Canadian Heritage commercial about “responsible government“.)

-I am pretty open about the fact that I use Hootsuite (aff.) and Buffer to schedule some of my posts on Facebook, Twitter and LinkedIn.
-And when they open up scheduling for G+ I will do that too.
+I am pretty open about the fact that I use Hootsuite and other programs to schedule some of my posts on Facebook, Twitter and LinkedIn.
 I don’t think it’s wrong to schedule SOME of your business’s social media, but it has to be done responsibly.

 What You Might Consider Scheduling

 I know some social media experts still vehemently oppose any kind of scheduling, duplication, cross posting or automation.
 They cling to the belief that one must be present at any time a post is made, therefore if you can’t be there to post, it shouldn’t be posted.
 I think scheduled posting is a necessity to help you organize your campaigns, spread out your posting and ultimately keep your followers and fans more engaged.

 There is no question, scheduling can save you time.
 If you’ve got a weekly or daily announcement to be made, why NOT set it up in advance and save yourself the trouble of having to be on Twitter right at 11 am that day to post it?
 What if you get called into a meeting?
 Or have a real, live customer to attend to at 11:00 am?
 I think it’s ok to schedule certain types of things that you need to get out on a regular basis.